dlmmedia/geneology-app/SECURITY.md

 1. We will acknowledge receipt of your report within **3 working days**.
 2. We will work on verifying and reproducing the vulnerability.
 3. We will aim to release a patch within **14 working days** of verification (complex cases may take longer).
-4. Once fixed, we will publish a GitHub Security Advisory and, if applicable, request a CVE ID.
+4. Once fixed, we will publish security information.
 5. We will credit the reporter publicly (unless you request otherwise).

 ---

 ## Credit and Recognition

-We value responsible disclosure and will credit all verified security researchers in:
+We value responsible disclosure and will credit all verified security researchers.

--   The GitHub Security Advisory.
--   This repository’s `SECURITY.md` acknowledgements section.
--   CVE records (if a CVE is issued).

 ---